Stacey Waaka: Early life

-Rugby career
+Rugby union career

-By the age of 15 Fluhler was a New Zealand touch youth international and promising netball player.
+By the age of 15 Waaka was a New Zealand touch youth international and promising netball player.

 While encouraged to consider playing rugby by friends and coaches at school she rejected the game as she had her heart set on representing New Zealand at netball.
-After she heard through ads on TV in 2012 for the “Go for Gold” programme that Sevens rugby was to be an Olympic sport, she realised she could have an opportunity to play rugby full-time.
-As a result despite some concerns over tackling she decided to give rugby a go.
-As a result at the age of 16 she was one of the 800 young women who attended the “Go for Gold” Sevens trials in 2012 organized to identify talent with the potential to represent New Zealand in the Sevens competition at the Rio Olympics.
+After she heard through ads on TV in 2012 for the "Go for Gold" programme that Sevens rugby was to be an Olympic sport, she realised she could have an opportunity to play rugby full-time.
+As a result, despite some concerns over tackling she decided to give rugby a go.
+At the age of 16 she was one of the 800 young women who attended the "Go for Gold" Sevens trials in 2012 organised to identify talent with the potential to represent New Zealand in the Sevens competition at the Rio Olympics.
 At the trial she attended she was put through various fitness, rugby skills and character assessment activities.
-However she wasn’t prepared to commit to the Sevens as she wanted to enjoy high school.
-It wasn’t until she began playing for the Waikato women's team that she was noticed in 2014 and was invited to attend a couple of Sevens training camps.
+However she wasn't prepared to commit to the Sevens as she wanted to enjoy high school.
+It wasn't until she began playing for the Waikato women's team in the 2014 Farah Palmer Cup that she was noticed in 2014 and was invited to attend a couple of Sevens training camps.

-Fluhler debuted for the Black Ferns in 2015, the same year her brother Beaudein Waaka made his Rugby sevens debut for New Zealand.
+Waaka debuted for the fifteen-a-side New Zealand Women's rugby team in their game against Canada on 27 June 2015, the same year her brother Beaudein Waaka made his Rugby sevens debut for New Zealand.

 In 2016, she was selected for the development squad for the women's sevens and made her international debut in that form of the game.

-Fluhler was a member of the victorious 2017 Women's Rugby World Cup squad.
+In 2017 Waaka was again selected for the Black Ferns fifteen-a-side New Zealand Women's rugby team and played in eight games during their victorious 2017 Women's Rugby World Cup campaign.
 That year she graduated from the University of Waikato in the Bachelor of Sport and Leisure Studies with a major in Sport Management.

+She played four games in August and November 2018 for the fifteen-a-side New Zealand Women's rugby team.

-With Portia Woodman out of commission since October 2018 as a result of an Achilles tendon injury Fluhler filled her shoes to become the dominant try scorer during the 2018–19 World Rugby Women's Sevens Series season.
+With Portia Woodman out of commission since October 2018 as a result of an Achilles tendon injury Waaka filled her shoes to become the dominant try scorer during the 2018–19 World Rugby Women's Sevens Series season.
 She was also selected for four out of five Dream Teams and was also awarded two Impact Player of the Tournament titles.
 It was during this period that she acquired the nickname "The Smiling Assassin".

+With the international seven series suspended due to the COVID-19 pandemic she took the opportunity to play seven games for the Waikato team in the 2020 Farah Palmer Cup, held in September and November of that year.